Arthritis is a common rheumatologic disorder. It is estimated that 40

 complementary nutrients for arthritis remedy are glucosamine and chondroitin.
 Several other

-nutrients and herbs may potentially help reduce symptoms of arthritis.
+nutrients and herbs may potentially help reduce symptoms.
 Some pet

 owners use glucosamine, chondroitin and other supplements for their dog with canine arthritis.

-Even a quite modest amount of exercise might be
+older people function better and reduce pain.
+Even a modest amount of exercise might be

-better than none at all when it comes to preventing disability from
+better than none at all when it comes to preventing disability.

 It would be premature to say that these supplements or